Angle Converter

 How the Angle Converter Works

-Yonder doesn't need a " Convert " button to split.
-The weapon has a live auto-update feature, so that any alteration to the unit of measurement or contribution of the countryside gun causes an instant recalculation.
-The current saves time and makes the encounter smooth, especially when testing the different conversions.
+There is no need for a "Convert" button to split the Yonder.
+This weapon has a live auto-update feature, so that any change in the unit of measurement or the contribution of the villager gun causes an immediate recalculation.
+This feature saves time and makes the encounter smoother, especially when testing different conversions.

 The Logic Behind the Conversions